Why Is My SASSA SRD Declined?

 • Referred SA Fraud Prevention Service

 The applicant is receiving a benefit from the NSFAS.
-“If the NSFAS funds you, you do not qualify for the R350 grant,” “Furthermore, the NSFAS does not take the R350 grant into account when processing applications for funding as such a grant does not form part of the eligibility criteria for the NSFAS bursary.”
+“If the NSFAS funds you, you do not qualify for the R350 grant.
+“Furthermore, the NSFAS does not take the R350 grant into account when processing funding applications, as such a grant does not form part of the eligibility criteria for the NSFAS bursary.”

 The applicant receives or is eligible for a UIF benefit.
 The grant is paid to individuals who are unemployed and do not receive any form of income, social grant, or UIF payment.